StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Double
 - Unit: -
 - Is mutable: Yes
-- Description: The Compaction Score threshold that triggers Compaction operations.
+- Description: The Compaction Score threshold that triggers Compaction operations in a shared-data cluster.
 When the Compaction Score of a partition is greater than or equal to this value, the system performs Compaction on that partition.
 - Introduced in: v3.1.0

 ##### lake_compaction_max_tasks